DasUnicorn/WordWeave/README.md

 * coverage for testing
 * django extensions for exporting DB schema

-## User Experience
+## User Experience and Workflow

 ### Target Audience

 The target audience for Weaver includes creators, enthusiasts, and curious minds with a focus on engaging young and hip generations through its modern and vibrant design.
 These individuals are passionate about engaging in conversations on the platform or sharing ideas in the comment section.

+### Epics
+Sadly GitHub does not support epics.
+Therefore Epics have been created as a separate Issue, containing a list of all User Stories belonging to this Epic.
+They have the label "epic" to filter for them.

 ### User stories
 Features in this project are structured through [user stories](https://github.com/DasUnicorn/WordWeave/issues?q=is%3Aissue).
 Each User Story contains:
 - **Dependencies:** This field indicates any external factors or requirements that need to be fulfilled before the user story can be implemented in a form of a list of other user stories.
 - **Description Of Service Or Screen:** This field typically describes the specific service, feature, or screen that the user story relates to.
 - **User Objective:** This field outlines the user's goal or objective.
 It should clearly state what the user wants to achieve or accomplish.
 The format follows: "As a user, I want to [action], so that [reason or benefit]."
+With this Objective in mind, User Stories are created to align with the target audience.
 - **Acceptance Criteria:** This field specifies the conditions or criteria that must be met for the user story to be considered complete.
 It helps define the boundaries and expectations for implementing the user story.

 #### Workflow